fcapolini/modicumjs/README.md

   ]});
   ```

-  exceeding items are discarded, missing items are created, and existing items are updated.
+  exceeding clones are discarded, missing clones are created, and existing clones are updated.

 ## Classes